How the Word “Spam” Came to Mean “Junk Message”

 - Others say that the term originated on Bitnet’s Relay, which was a very early chat system in the 1980s.
 Supposedly, users would occasionally come on and annoy other users with unwanted text, including the actual SPAM SPAM SPAM song from Monty Python.

-- Another similar chat system TRS-80 also reported the same phenomenon and also called it spam.
+- Another similar chat system on the TRS-80 also reported the same phenomenon and also called it spam.
 Both these latter two chat system origins are not documented, but numerous former users of these systems have stated they remember this term being use commonly among users of these systems.

 spam Spam SPam SPAm SPAM SPAM SPAM, lovely SPAM; Wonderful SPAM…